Candidates promoting myth of decertification strike out in Wisconsin primary election

 Mueller, who also ran on investigating hospitals that didn’t provide ivermectin to patients with COVID-19 — despite numerous studies showing the drug was no more effective than a placebo — garnered about 25% of the vote, putting her in third place behind former state lawmaker Adam Jarchow and the winner, Fond Du Lac County District Attorney Eric Toney.

-Connell, a Republican candidate in the 68th Assembly District near Eau Claire, whose website put his impossible desire to “Reclaim the Electors” and “Repeal the Steal” front-and-center.
-He received about 23% of the vote Tuesday, behind Village of Fall Creek Trustee with 57% of the vote and Hillarie Roth with just under 20%.
+Connell, a Republican candidate in the 68th Assembly District near Eau Claire, whose website put his impossible desire to “Reclaim the Electors” and “Repeal the Steal” front and center.
+He received about 23% of the vote Tuesday, behind Village of Fall Creek Trustee Karen Hurd with 57% of the vote.
+Hillarie Roth got just under 20%.

 Schroeder, who called to decertify the 2020 presidential election after the Wisconsin Supreme Court ruled absentee ballot drop boxes are illegal, got around 40% of the vote Tuesday.
 Rep. Amy Loudenbeck, R-Clinton, who wants to bring more election duties to the secretary of state office, received about 46% of the vote.